 This compound command performs two critical operations:

-: Grants read and execute permissions to others (no write access)-R
+ug+rwx: Grants read, write, and execute permissions to user and groupo+rx: Grants read and execute permissions to others (no write access)-R flag applies permissions recursivelyCommon Use Cases:

 Example Scenarios: